 Avian influenza A (H5N1) virus infection

-Last reviewed: 23 Jun 2024
+Last reviewed: 22 Sep 2024

-Last updated: 24 May 2024
+Last updated: 17 Oct 2024

 Avian influenza A(H5N1) virus is currently causing a multistate outbreak in poultry and dairy cows in the US.
 While outbreaks have previously been reported in poultry, this is the first time the virus has been detected in cows.
 Cases of human infection linked to the outbreak in dairy cows have been reported, and these cases represent the first instances of likely mammal-to-human transmission globally.

-Situation summaries are available from the Centers for Disease Control and Prevention (CDC), and are being updated regularly:
+Updated situation summaries are available from the Centers for Disease Control and Prevention (CDC), and are being updated regularly:

-In light of the outbreak, the CDC has published new interim guidelines for prevention, monitoring, and public health investigations.[37]
+In light of the outbreak, the CDC has published interim guidelines for prevention, monitoring, and public health investigations.[37]

 Members of the public are advised to:

-• Avoid close, long, or unprotected exposures to sick or dead animals, including wild birds, poultry, other domesticated birds, and other wild or domesticated animals (including cows)
+• Avoid close, long, or unprotected exposures to sick or dead animals, including wild birds, poultry, other domesticated birds, and other wild or domesticated animals (including cows).

 • Avoid unprotected exposures to animal feces, bedding/litter, unpasteurized (raw) milk or cheeses, or materials that have been touched by, or closely exposed to, birds or other animals with suspected or confirmed H5N1 virus infection.